vim-scripts/MapToSideEffects/README.md

 *Visual*, and *Operator-pending* modes to perform the motion to the nearest "end of a keyword," as defined by the pattern `'\>'` in *Vim*, in the forward direction and taking into account the `[count]` prefix.
-Using this plugin, this can be acheved as follows, for example.
+Using this plugin, this can be achieved as follows, for example.

 1. Define a function `s:ToEndOfKeywordForward` with desired side effects that takes a positive integer argument `count1`: